armory/docs/content/en/cd-as-a-service/plugin-spinnaker.md

 1. [Register](https://go.armory.io/signup/) to use Armory CD-as-a-Service.
 1. Register your Armory Enterprise [environment]({{< ref "ae-instance-reg" >}}).

-## Create credentials for your Remote Network Agent
+## Create a credential for your Remote Network Agent

 {{< include "cdaas/client-creds.md" >}}